Farmers’ Rights and Obligations

 Hunters redeem DMAP coupons for a DMAP antlerless deer permits, paying to the Game Commission the set fee for DMAP permits.
 Each permit can be used to harvest one antlerless deer on the specific DMAP property.

-Landowners may issue up to two DMAP coupons to each PA licensed hunter for each DMAP property.
+Unless otherwise restricted by the Game Commission, landowners may issue up to four DMAP coupons to each PA licensed hunter for each DMAP property.
 The owner of DMAP land must supply each permitted hunter with an approved map of the property.
 The map must show the property’s boundaries and enable the hunter to stay within the property when using the map.
-(Regulation 147.673(a)(1))

 10. How do hunters redeem a DMAP coupon for DMAP permit?